7u83/OpenSeSim/README.md

 # OpenSeSim

-OpenSeSim - A Sock Exchange Simulator
+OpenSeSim - A Stock Exchange Simulator

 OpenSeSim is a stock market simulation software that does not use historical prices.
 Instead, prices are formed through the supply and demand of the